LaunchYourVibe

 Always-visible action icons

-LaunchYourVibe I-12
+LAUNCHYOURVIBE I-12

 Touch has no cursor.
 Any interaction hidden behind hover is invisible on mobile.
 If your content needs additional actions, make them visible, not discoverable via pointer proximity.